dask/dask-blog/_posts/2023-X-X-from-map.md

 ## Conclusion

-It is now easier than ever to create a Dask-DataFrame collection from an arbitrary data source.
-Although the `dask.delayed` API has already enabled similar functionality for many years, `from_map` now makes it possible to implement a custom IO function without sacrificing any of the high-level graph optimizations leveraged by the rest of the Dask-DataFrame API.
+It is now easier than ever to create a Dask DataFrame collection from an arbitrary data source.
+Although the `dask.delayed` API has already enabled similar functionality for many years, `from_map` now makes it possible to implement a custom IO function without sacrificing any of the high-level graph optimizations leveraged by the rest of the Dask DataFrame API.

-Start experimenting with `from_map` today, and let us know how it goes!
+Start experimenting with [`from_map`](https://docs.dask.org/en/stable/generated/dask.dataframe.from_map.html) today, and let us know how it goes!